ssbc/ssb-meta-feeds-dm-spec/README.md

 - **1.1** Feeds supporting DMs MUST include a public curve25519 key on the `meta/add/derived` message connecting the leaf feed to it's shared
     - this public key MUST be stored in the message content, under `metadata.encryption.public`
     - the message MUST announce the curve used as `curve25519` under `metadata.encryption.curve`
+    - _you will need to persist, or have a strategy for recalling the private part for yourself_
 - **1.2** If a feed does not announce a public key this way you SHOULD NOT DM it